cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/subscribe-to-profile.md

 `;
 ```

-2. `Relay` is responsible for broadcasting the transaction, minting and transfering the NFT:
+2. `Relay` is responsible for broadcasting the transaction, minting and transferring the NFT:

 ```tsx title="graphql/Relay.ts"
 import { gql } from "@apollo/client";